eric-d-knowles/vscode-greene/doc.md

     * `cpus-per-task=4` – 4 CPU cores
     * `time=01:00:00` – a maximum runtime of 1 hour

+    You can change your the flags in this command to request more time, memory, CPUs, a GPU.

-    You’ll be dropped into a shell on an assigned compute node.
-To confirm the name of your current node, you can run `hostname` at your Terminal prompt.
+    After resources are allocated (which can take time), you’ll be dropped into a shell on one of Greene's compute nodes.
+To confirm the name of your assigned node, you can run `hostname` at your Terminal prompt.
 You'll see something like `cm026.hpc.nyu.edu`.

 5. **Launch a Jupyter Lab Server Within a Containerized Conda Environment**

     This step launches your Conda environment inside a Singularity container and starts a Jupyter Lab kernel server inside it.
 The command below mounts your writable overlay, activates the specified Conda environment inside the container, and starts a Jupyter Lab session.

-    Update the configuration variables to reflect your own file paths and environment name, the past and run in the compute node you were dropping into in the last step.
+    Update the configuration variables to reflect your own file paths and environment name, then paste and run in the compute node you were dropped into in the last step.

     ```
     # === Configuration ===